About the Metrics

 • > 0 → trending up; < 0 → cooling versus the 7-day glide.

-• Useful for spotting fresh moves or post-spike cool-downs.
+• Great for spotting fresh moves or post-spike cool-downs.

 Momentum (24h vs 3d)